 Ah, you sneaky sneak.
 That feeling that creeps up on me like a bandit.
-That unwelcome insect that got inside my home through a crack in a window screen.
+That unwelcome insect that got inside my home through a rip in a window screen.
 We’ve all felt it at one time or another and maybe even right in this moment now.
 Insecurity.

 Uncertainty or anxiety about oneself; lack of confidence.

 Last week, I didn’t want to ask God for help with this.
 I knew I should, so I finally asked God to help me with my feelings of insecurity, more specifically, physical insecurity.

 He brought to mind 2 Corinthians 10:5 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”

 Blastissimo!
 I had completely left myself unguarded and allowed thoughts, even of my own to enter my mind without taking them captive and making those thoughts obedient to Christ.
 Great reminder, I thought.
 “Now God,” I said “Help me Google the perfect verse that’s going to make my feel physically beautiful, something to make me feel good.”

 Oh, self.
 I set myself up for this one.

 1 Peter 3:3-4 says “Do not let your adorning be external, the braiding of hair and the putting on of gold jewelry, or the clothing you wear- but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit which in God’s sight is very precious.”